AymenBOUGUERRA/Fields-vs-Roads-classification-detection-and-segmentation/README.md

 ## Installation

-Creat your virtual environment in using Python 3.9 then install dependencies using:
+Create your virtual environment using Python 3.9 then install this project's dependencies using:

 `pip install -r requirements.txt`